Fighting Counterfeits with Validactor

 The Counterfeiting of Made in Italy

-Contraffazione del Made in Italy
+Protecting Made in Italy from Counterfeiting

 The fight against counterfeiting of Made in Italy products is a central issue in safeguarding the Italian economy, especially in the luxury, agri-food, fashion, and design sectors.
 Counterfeiting harms both businesses and consumers, undermining the reputation of the Italian brand worldwide.